The 15 Unluckiest Dumb Criminals Ever

 Don’t you hate it when you suffer a heart attack and think you’re going to die, so you confess to a 17-year-old murder, only to find out you’re not going to die and then get sentenced to life in prison as a result?
 Yeah, so does James Washington, of Nashville, because it happened to him.

 Following a dispute, Craig Aylesworth, of Bithlo, Florida, allegedly tossed a Molotov Cocktail at his neighbor’s trailer home … just as the winds shifted, sending embers on to his own trailer.
-Luckily, he was arrested, since he no longer had a home of his own to return to.
+Luckily, he was arrested, since this dumb criminal no longer had a home of his own to return to.

 The new Apple iDiot